Summit Lake Creek

 Summit Lake Creek is a tributary of Leggetts Creek in Lackawanna County, Pennsylvania, in the United States.
 It is approximately 2.1 mi long and flows through Newton Township and South Abington Township.
 The watershed of the creek has an area of 3.08 sqmi.
 It is a Trout Stocked Fishery and a Migratory Fishery.
 Reaches of the creek are considered to be impaired.
 There are a number of lakes and reservoirs in the watershed.
 The creek has one unnamed tributary, which is known as Unt 28530.

 Course

-Summit Lake Creek begins in a valley in Newton Townhship.
+Summit Lake Creek begins in a valley in Newton Township.
 It flows east-northeast for several tenths of a mile, passing through the Interlaken Lake, entering South Abington Township, and crossing Pennsylvania Route 307 before turning southeast and crossing Interstate 476.
 The creek then turns east for several tenths of a mile and passes through Maple Lake before turning east-northeast for several tenths of a mile.

 Summit Lake Creek joins Leggetts Creek 3.90 mi upstream of its mouth.